 The research literature suggests that core characteristics of the EMIS, including the collecting, integrating, and organizing of data and statistics, will be strengthened by establishing clear roles and responsibilities so that data specialists receive the data they require to provide timely reports.
-Clarification of these roles, and more broadly, development of standardized data collection and verification policies and procedures require the coordinated efforts of state and national leaders.
-Such "coordination and collaboration at all levels in the education system" are another essential characteristic of an effective EMIS (Cassidy, 2006, p.
+Clarification of those roles-and, more broadly, development of standardized data collection and verification policies and procedures-requires the coordinated efforts of state and national leaders.
+Such "coordination and collaboration at all levels in the education system" is another essential characteristic of an effective EMIS (Cassidy, 2006, p.
 17).

-Yap's education management information system lacks clear terms and conditions that ensure that services are provided independently and that the public is aware of the terms under which the statistics are collected and processed The scores from the data specialists could help focus efforts to improve system quality.
-The findings may be used to support further development of system performance measures as recommended by the Joint Economic Management Committee by acting as baseline data for all sectors of the EMIS or by suggesting areas of investigation.
+The scores from the data specialists should help focus efforts to improve system quality.
+The findings may be used to support further development of system performance measures Chuuk's education management information system would benefit from in-depth review to ensure that the general public can trust education data and trust that such data are not swayed or influenced by political forces as recommended by the Joint Economic Management Committee by acting as baseline data for all sectors of the EMIS or by suggesting areas of investigation.
 For example, data specialists may want to investigate whether the noted lack of clear legal authority to collect data causes delays as they attempt to gather information for analysis and reporting.